440 Huntington Avenue

 I have extensive engineering and marketing experience with companies in Silicon Valley.
-Cross pollinating ideas from an unrelated industry into the chip making industry and electronic industry is what makes a company truly innovative.
-I have worked for companies that made nano valleys in Silicon (applied materials, lab research, e-tech), flash memory (Texas Instruments and Micron Technology).
+Cross-pollinating ideas from an unrelated industry into the chip making industry and electronic industry is what makes a company truly innovative.
+I have worked for companies that made nano valleys in Silicon (applied materials, lab research, e-tech) and flash memory (Texas Instruments and Micron Technology).
 In the second half of my professional career, I had the privilege of working with serial entrepreneur innovator and futurist Ray Kurzweil and we developed the first portable reading machine for the blind (knfbreader.com).
-This was a custom solution, but with today’s technology let’s take advantage of the capabilities of smartphones and cloud ALI.
+This was a custom solution, but with today’s technology, let’s take advantage of the capabilities of smartphones and cloud ALI.

 If you are interested in taking this Northeastern course, please email me and I will notify you when it is offered.
 If you are interested in any other innovative projects related to accessible design, please reach out.